AlexToTheMoon/AM-Solutions/files/aztec-testnet/guide/README.md

 ### Setup metrics flow from Sequencer to OTLP importer

 Add metrics flag to the Sequencer node
-Change <OTLP_SERVER_IP> to IP address where is OTLP service operating
+Change <OTLP_SERVER_IP> to IP address where is OTLP service was launched

 > For Docker launch